heroku/heroku-slugs/README.md

-# Heroku Slugs CLI Plugin
+# Heroku Slugs CLI Plugin test

 This plugin adds commands to the Heroku CLI for downloading slugs